lambdaclass/guidelines/README.md

 * Favor integration tests over unit tests, but do write unit tests when the functions merit them
 * Start with [the simplest thing that could possibly work](http://www.artima.com/intv/simplest3.html).
+* Code and document in english, unless you have a very specific reason no to.
+* Use meaningful, readable names for variables, functions and files.
+Don't try to save characters.

 ## Open source projects